-- Supervised the activities of the Internal Audit Division, including review of its plans, strategies, procedures, follow-up activities, organisational structure, together with its financial and staffing budgets; - Revised its by-laws as part of the regular assessment of its role and to align the same with best practices, CBK quidelines and Internal Audit Standards; - Approved the Internal Audit's updated three year Risk Based Plan for 2017-2019 and reviewed the issues, action plans and recommendations in the Internal Audit reports; - Held meetings with the Chief Internal Auditor, External Auditors and Bank's Compliance Officer without the presence of the Banks Executive Management;

-- Reviewed the scope and approach of External Auditors' audit plans for the year ending 31 December 2016; - Reviewed and recommended the annual and quarterly financial statements to the Board of Directors; - Reviewed the issues, action plans and recommendations in the CBK mandated Internal Control report; - Approved the Internal Audit revised methodologies including inter alia risk assessment, risk rating and audit cycle; - Furthermore, in accordance with international best practices the Board Audit and Board Risk Committee held their 3rd joint annual meeting to discuss issues which encompassed both the committees;
+- Monitored the activities of the Internal Audit Division, including review of its plans, strategies, procedures, follow-up activities, organizational structure and operation and staffing budgets. - Approved the Internal Audit updated three year risk- based plan (2018 2020) and reviewed the issues, action plans and recommendations set forth in the Internal Audit reports. - Held meetings with GM-Internal Audit, External Auditors and Bank Compliance and Disclosure Officer without the presence of Executive Management. - Reviewed the scope and approach of External Auditor's audit plans for the year ending 31st December 2017. - Reviewed and recommended the annual and quarterly financial statements to the Board of Directors. - Reviewed issues, action plan and recommendations set forth in the CBK mandated Internal Control Report. - Approved the Internal Audit Manual. - Furthermore, and in accordance with best international practices the Board Audit and Board Risk Committee held their fourth joint annual meeting to discuss issues of common interest to the two committees.